AmauryHamon/master-thesis/05.PRESENTATION/2023-06-01-presentation/2023-06-26-MA-Thesis-Presentation.iapresenter/text.md

 	[Github Repo](https://github.com/AmauryHamon/master-thesis)
 ---
 ## Starting point
-	Which online tools are used by artists and designers for inspiration and research?
+	Which online tools are used by artists and designers for organisation, inspiration and research?
 Which ones allow collaborative approaches to sharing/organising knowledge?
+Making bridges and contextual nodes between disparate informations to spark ideas and creation.
 	\

+---

+/assets/Commonplace_book_mid_17th_century.jpg
+background: true

+From the Commonplace Book

+---

+to the filing cabinet

+/assets/mundaneum.jpeg
+background: true

+---

+/assets/1942 Marcel Duchamp First Papers of Surrealism exhibition, October 14, at the Whitelaw Reid Mansion in midtown Manhattan.jpg

+---

+/assets/The_Memex_(3002477109).jpg
+y: bottom

+---

+/assets/original_PTF2CLO8.jpeg

+---

+/assets/original_e34b0288a1e29ff998e6907e7d9f6fe8.jpg

+---

+/assets/original_a03923e76bb958b2fda8a72e7b7af3ec.jpg

+---

+/assets/plan_moi_LOW.jpg

+---

+/assets/ci-ef-associations-2021-v6.1881x1266.jpg
+background: true

+Ed Fornieles, Associations, 2021
+---

+/assets/topographytimelines_shrink_jxgw9l.webp
+y: top

+---

+/assets/original_695abd59622b5708c68622338a384cca.jpg

+---

-	A possibility is nurturing the commons and creating/using tools for cooperation and exchange.
+	## A possibility is nurturing the commons by creating/using online tools for cooperation and exchange.
 One in particular is digital gardening one's knowledge, with tools such as Are.na

 ---

 	A *Digital Garden*